This is a complete guide covering the reasons to shoot in RAW format.

 RAW photography is undoubtedly more natural and realistic in photos, but it is not always worth your time.

-Shooting in RAW is highly recommended to those familiar with post-production.
+Photographing in RAW is highly recommended to those familiar with post-production.

-Shooting in JPEG is nothing to be ashamed of.
+Photographing in JPEG is nothing to be ashamed of.

 Every photographer has their own workflow and niche in the world.